 Getting caught up in the numbers and algorithms can become frustrating.
 You may see someone else growing faster than you or securing more partnerships — this may cause you to feel like you’re doing something wrong even though you’re working hard to build your brand.

 You have something unique to offer and will attract the right audience and brands over time.
-Believe in your work and know that you’re doing the best you can.
+Believe in yourself and know that you’re doing the best you can.

 I’m sure you have many ideas running through your mind every day, however, you can’t execute them if you don’t practice self-care as a Content Creator and choose yourself first.

-Finding a balance between your brand and private life is key to being a successful entrepreneur.
+Finding a balance between your brand and private life is key to becoming a successful entrepreneur.